EPCCed/eidf-docs/docs/dataingest/henry.md

 You will need to:

 * Create a user account in the portal and notify mario/amy with the id of the user you created (to add access permissions for the *Managed File Transfer* (MFT), a manual process at the moment).
-  * Go into your project
+  * Go into your project on the EIDF portal
   * Scroll down to the project accounts segment
   * Manage -> Create User Account
   * Submit
   * Once you have created the user you can click on their linked username and assign them to a VM if you have created one and give them sudo privileges if appropriate.
   * You can later also use this to connect to the MFT.

-* Do not perform this step until notfieid as currently a manual step has to be done for you to upload your data using the MFT into the folder with the name of the dataset (starts with the project code)
+* Do not perform this step until notified as currently a manual step has to be done for you to upload your data using the MFT into the folder with the name of the dataset (starts with the project code)
   * [https://eidf-mft.epcc.ed.ac.uk](https://eidf-mft.epcc.ed.ac.uk/) - you can only access this service within EdLan.

 * Configure the dataset and specify a processing container if required (this will be a docker image published in a public location).